 Your Stewartry Community Policing Team is led by Sergeant Colin Scott based at Castle Douglas Police Station.
-Constables Simon Kennedy, Steele Johnston and Chloe Ellis are dedicated area community officers.
+Constables John Brown, Alison Blacklock, Chloe Ellis and Thomas Dingwall are the dedicated area community officers.

 The team also includes Secondary School Campus Officer Constable Nicola McFadzean who covers all 4 secondary schools in the Stewartry area.

-Further support is provided by Constable Nicola Wilson of the Anti-social Behaviour team based in Stranraer.
+Further support is provided by Constable William Dodds, the Galloway Anti-social Behaviour Officer based at Newton Stewart.